balfieri/aws/README.md

 each run/results.out to ./results[0,1,2,...].out and
 run/results.tar.gz to ./results[0,1,2,...].tar.gz
 on the current PC, and delete instances once it's copied stuff from them.
-The harvesting does not currently look for "PASS" in the results.out file, but it will likely do so in the future and give an early report of failing instances.
+The harvesting does not currently look for "PASS" in the results.out file, but it may do so in the future and give an early report of failing instances.

 <p>
 Once the launch script ends, the user script can unpack all of the results[0,1,2,...].tar.gz